Expensify/App/docs/articles/expensify-classic/expensify-card/Expensify-Card-Reconciliation.md

 - Double check that the expenses posted to the GL are within the correct month.
 Filter out these expenses to see if they now match those in the CSV report.
 - Use the process outlined above to export a report of all the transactions from your Clearing (for Daily Settlement) or Liability (for monthly settlement) account, then create a pivot table to group the transactions into expenses and settlements.
    - Run the settlements report in the “settlements” view of the Reconciliation Dashboard to confirm that the numbers match.
    - Compare “Approved” activity to your posted activity within your accounting system to confirm the numbers match.

+**What if Auto-Reconciliation is disabled for my company’s Expensify Cards?**

+If Auto-Reconciliation is disabled for your company’s Expensify Cards, a Domain Admin can set an export account for individual cards via Settings > Domains > Domain Name > Company Cards > Edit Exports.

 {% include faq-end.md %}